-Substance abuse is a significant drain on Canada’s economy through its direct impact on the healthcare and criminal justice systems, and its indirect impact on productivity, as a result of premature death and ill health.
+Substance use is a significant cost to the Canadian economy through its direct impact on the healthcare and criminal justice systems, and its indirect impact on economic productivity as a result of premature death and ill health.
 Understanding the economic, health and social costs of problematic substance use can help:

-Target specific problems and policies;
+To target specific problems and policies;

-Provide baseline measures to determine the effectiveness of drug policies and programs.
+To provide baseline measures to determine the effectiveness of drug policies and programs.

 The study also revealed that: